Value of Old Silver Forks: Marks, Maker, Value

 These records are market examples, not final appraisals.
 Silver content, weight, maker, pattern, completeness, condition, provenance, and current demand can materially change value.

-Fork comparables must match metal, maker, pattern, type, and count.
-One fork does not price a full service.
+Fork comparables must match metal, maker, pattern, type, count, and condition.
+One fork does not price a full service, and one full service does not price an odd replacement piece.

 Condition and authenticity cautions